 In the course of our pre-clinical testing and clinical trials, we rely on third parties, including laboratories, investigators, CROs, manufacturers, and distributors to perform critical services for us.
 For example, we rely on third parties to conduct our clinical trials and many of our pre-clinical studies, which are required to be conducted consistent with regulations on GLPs and GCPs.
 CROs and study sites are responsible for many aspects of the trials, including finding and enrolling subjects for testing and administering the trials.
 Although we rely on these third parties to conduct our pre-clinical and clinical trials, we are responsible for ensuring that each of our trials is conducted in accordance with its investigational plan and protocol and that the integrity of the studies and resulting data is protected.
 While we have agreements governing the activities of such third parties, we have limited influence and control over their actual performance and activities.
 Moreover, the FDA and foreign regulatory authorities require us to comply with regulations and standards, commonly referred to as GCPs, for conducting, monitoring, recording, and reporting the results of clinical trials to ensure that the data and results are scientifically credible and accurate, and that the trial subjects are adequately informed of the potential risks of participating in clinical trials.
 Our reliance on third parties does not relieve us of these responsibilities and requirements.
-These third parties may not be available when we need them or, if they are available, may not devote sufficient time or resources to our studies, may not comply with all regulatory and contractual requirements, or may not otherwise perform their services in a timely or acceptable manner, and we may need to enter into new arrangements with alternative third parties and our clinical trials may be extended, delayed or terminated.
+These third parties may not be available when we need them or, if they are available, may not devote sufficient time or resources to our studies, may not comply with all regulatory and contractual requirements, or may need to enter into new arrangements with alternative third parties and our clinical trials may be extended, delayed or terminated.
 These independent third parties may also have relationships with other commercial entities, some of which may compete with us.
-In addition, if such third parties fail to perform their obligations in compliance with our protocols or the applicable regulatory requirements, our trials may not meet regulatory requirements or may need to be repeated, we may not receive marketing approvals, or we or such third parties may face regulatory enforcement.

-Agreements with third parties conducting or otherwise assisting with our clinical or preclinical studies might terminate for a variety of reasons, including a failure to perform by the third parties.
-If any of our relationships with these third parties terminate, we may not be able to enter into arrangements with alternative providers or to do so on commercially reasonable terms.
+In addition, if such third parties fail to perform their obligations in complian enter into arrangements with alternative providers or to do so on commercially reasonable terms.
 Switching or adding additional third parties involves additional cost and requires management time and focus.
 In addition, there is a natural transition period when a new third party commences work.
 As a result, if we need to enter into alternative arrangements, it could delay our product development activities and adversely affect our business.
 Though we carefully manage our relationships with our third parties, there can be no assurance that we will not encounter challenges or delays in the future or that these delays or challenges will not have a material adverse impact on our business, financial condition and prospects, and results of operations.